bernardphh/500px-APIless/README.md

 **Use this at your own risk**.

-The servers don't like scraping and always try their best to prevent it.
+No web servers like being scrapped.
+They are trying their best to prevent it.
 You need to take neccessary steps to avoid being detected and blacklisted.
+Rotating IP and user agents, among others, are some options that you may consider.
 For obvious reason, such measures are not included in the code.

-**Stay clean, don't get caught and Happy scraping !** )*
+**Stay clean, be reasonalble and respectfull.
+Don't get caught and Happy scraping !** )*